A linear bound for the size of the finite terminal assembly of a directed non-cooperative tile assembly system: Decomposition into dominant arcs

 \subsection{Links between the two decompositions}

-Glues of the decomposition of $P$ into dominant arcs are not linked with the glues $(u_i)_{0\leq i \leq t'}$ of the decomposition of $P$ into spans on column $c$.
-Indeed, a northern or southern main glues may not be pseudo-visible and a glue $u_i$ is not necessary a main glue of $P$.
-Nevertheless, some correspondency can still be done.
-First, we introduce the notion of weakly dominance which is a restriction of the notion of dominance to a span of $P$.
+Indices of the decomposition of $P$ into dominant arcs are not linked with the indices $(u_i)_{0\leq i \leq t'}$ of the decomposition of $P$ into pseudo-visible glues on glue column $c$.
+Indeed, a northern or southern main glues may not be pseudo-visible (see Figure \ref{fig:Protected:NotPseudoVisible}) and a pseudo-visible $\glueP{u_i}{u_i+1}$ is not necessary a main glue of $P$, see Figure \ref{fig:Decompo:withSpan}.
+Nevertheless, some correspondencies can still be done.
+First, we introduce the notion of weakly dominance which is a restriction of the notion of dominance to a pseudo-span of $P$, see Figure \ref{fig:Decompo:withSpan}.